freebasic/fbfrog/readme.txt

   You can use the -select/-ifdef logic options to create different "code paths" where some options will only be used for some APIs (instead of applying to all APIs).
 This also works with -declare* options, allowing you to build even complex API condition trees.
-An example from builtin.fbfrog:
+An example from default.fbfrog:
       -declaredefines __FB_WIN32__ __FB_LINUX__ __FB_DOS__
       -ifdef __FB_DOS__
       -else